xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 As we mentioned before, developers only receive email and full name once, so if there is a connection issue and you don’t save this data locally you couldn't recover it.

-If users choose the “hide my email” option it could be difficult to identify them if they want to contact the support team and the contact is not provided through the app.
+If users choose the *hide my email* option it could be difficult to identify them if they want to contact the support team and the contact is not provided through the app.

-The “hide my email” option also has some issues, even though you registered your email domains if you were using a third-party mail service (like AmazonSES, SendGrid or MailChimp) it didn’t work.
+The *hide my email* option also has some issues, even though you registered your email domains if you were using a third-party mail service (like AmazonSES, SendGrid or MailChimp) it didn’t work.
 Apple worked on this and now it’s working.

-Well, hope you now have a better idea about Sign in with Apple and how integrate it!
+Well, hope you now have a better idea about **Sign in with Apple** and how integrate it!

 ***Are you integrating Sign in with Apple in your project and have learned something not covered in this post?
 Let me know in the comments.
 I'd be interested to get your perspective.***